 On May 12, Sununu stated: "I stand ready to sign a legalization bill that puts the State of New Hampshire in the driver's seat, focusing on harm reduction – not profits."

 He wants the cannabis industry to be state run, like liquor, and sold in government-operated stores.
 Products would not be taxed.

 In 2015, Issue 3 lost by a 65%-35% margin at the polls.
 That failure was mostly due to lack of support from the cannabis community over monopoly concerns and an off-year election.
-Ohio may do the same in 2023 with another off-year cannabis vote this November.
+Ohio voters will have another chance with another off-year cannabis vote this November.
 The Ohio Marijuana Legalization Inititiative would allow adults to possess 2.5 ounces and grow up to 12 plants at home.
 Ohio is currently a medical-marijuana and decrim state.

 Oklahoma was expected to be the first of these five states to pass AU legalization on March 7 when residents voted on Question 820, the Marijuana Legalization Initiative.
 However, it lost by a whopping 62%-38% margin.
 The initiative allowed adults to possess one ounce and grow up to six plants at home.